js1019/PlanetaryModels/discontinuities/README.md

 ### Topography and 3D crusts
 Please check mooncrust/ or Marscrust/ as demos to build a 3D crust, including topography and thickness.
 The lunar crust model is based on the results of two NASA missions: the Lunar Orbiter Laser Altimeter ([LOLA](https://lola.gsfc.nasa.gov/)) and Gravity Recovery and Interior Laboratory ([GRAIL](https://www.nasa.gov/mission_pages/grail/main/index.html)).
-The Mars crust model is based on the results of the NASA mission, the Mars Orbiter Laser Altimeter ([MOLA](https://attic.gsfc.nasa.gov/mola/)).
+The Martian crust model is based on the results of the NASA mission, the Mars Orbiter Laser Altimeter ([MOLA](https://attic.gsfc.nasa.gov/mola/)).

 ## Reference
 Here are some references for modeling the 3D crusts.